iterative/dvc.org/static/docs/commands-reference/commit.md

-We can run this command as many times as we like, editing `featurize.py` any way we like, and so long as we use `--no-commit`, the data does not get saved to the DVC cache.
+We can run this command as many times as we like, editing `featurize.py` any way we like, and so long as we use `--no-commit`, the data does not get saved to the cache directory.
 But it is instructive to verify that's the case:

 First verification: